SpineEventEngine/bootstrap/README.md

 This config will add required dependencies for developing a Spine-based Java client and server respectively.

+**Important:** If the plugin is applied to child Gradle projects via `subprojects` or `allprojects` section, please make sure each of the matched projects performs its consequent configuration.
+Otherwise, some side effects may follow, as the plugin does some preparational job upon applying.

 ### Obtaining the version when adding other dependencies

 In order to use the same version for other Spine libraries, please use `spine.version()`.